lucasavila00/beff/packages/beff-wasm/ts-node/tsc-slim/readme.md

 # how to re-build

+- Clone typescript repo
+- npm i
+- npm run build (to generate some internal files)

-clone typescript repo and create a file with
+- Create a file with

 ```
 // src/compiler/mod2.ts